Skip to Content

 Sleep Apnea Treatment Process

-• Initial Consultation: Your journey to better sleep begins with a consultation with Dr. Marc Levin at EOS Dental Sleep, where we will discuss your symptoms and medical history, as well as how sleep apnea or snoring may be affecting your health and quality of life.
+• Initial Consultation: Your journey to better sleep begins with a consultation, where we will discuss your symptoms and medical history, as well as how sleep apnea or snoring may be affecting your health and quality of life.

 • Sleep Study Referral: If sleep apnea is suspected, a sleep study may be recommended to evaluate your condition.
 This can often be completed in the comfort of your home or at a designated sleep center.

-• Diagnosis: Once the sleep study results are reviewed, Dr. Levin will determine the severity of your condition and discuss the most effective treatment options tailored to your needs.
+• Diagnosis: Once the sleep study results are reviewed, your doctor will determine the severity of your condition and discuss the most effective treatment options tailored to your needs.

 • Treatment Plan: We specialize in oral appliance therapy as a comfortable and effective alternative to CPAP.
-Dr. Levin will ensure that your custom-fitted oral appliance is designed to keep your airway open and provide relief from sleep apnea and snoring.
+Your custom-fitted oral appliance is designed to keep your airway open and relieve symptoms of sleep apnea and snoring.

 02.